PTAB “Clarifies” Procedures for Motions to Amend

 Prior to law school, Mr. Daybell worked as a computer programmer for a major university and a large financial services organization.
 Mr. Daybell has experience with designing business software involving databases and end-user applications.

-Mr. Daybell’s experience includes lead and backup counsel in 46 America Invents Act (AIA) reviews, including Inter Partes Reviews (IPR) and Covered Business Method (CBM) reviews.
+Mr. Daybell’s experience includes lead and backup counsel in over 60 America Invents Act (AIA) reviews, including Inter Partes Reviews (IPR) and Covered Business Method (CBM) reviews.